 ONTARIO’S FIRST SEPHARDIC SYNAGOGUE

-Shabbat Minha services were held at Shomerei Shabbat Synagogue on Brunswick Avenue.
+- With no building to call our own, Shabbat Minha services were held at Shomerei Shabbat Synagogue on Brunswick Avenue

-The Torah Vaabodah Synagogue on Markham Avenue provided two rooms, a Sefer Torah and a few chairs for the services.
+- The Torah Vaabodah Synagogue on Markham Avenue provided two rooms, a Sefer Torah and a few chairs for Passover services

-Our first Yom Kippur services took place in a hall in the Bloor Street YM/YWCA
+- Petah Tikva’s first Yom Kippur services was held at the Bloor Street YM/YWCA

-The number of members increased to 85 and the membership fee was increased to $2 per month.
-We purchased our first Sefer Torah and received two more as gifts.
-This year saw the birth of the Sisterhood group that, together with a newly formed Building Fund Committee, started to raise funds to buy our new premises.
+The number of members increased to 85.
+Petah Tikva purchased their first Sefer Torah and received two more as gifts.
+This year saw the birth of the Sisterhood Committee that, together with a newly formed Building Fund Committee, started to raise funds to buy the new premises.

-With a membership of 125 families, who each contributed $100, we negotiated the purchase of Shomerei Shabbat Synagogue.
+With a membership of 125 families, who each contributed $100, Petah Tikva negotiated the purchase of Shomerei Shabbat Synagogue.

 Membership continued to grow steadily.
-With over 300 member families we had to sell the Brunswick Avenue location and move back to the Bloor JCC for two years.
-This was followed by a move to a hall in the building of the National Council of Jewish Women, at Bathurst and Sheppard.
-During this time fundraising continued towards the fulfillment of our goal of building a new synagogue in the northern part of the city, where many of our members were moving.
+With over 300 members, Petah Tikva had to sell the Brunswick Avenue location and move back to the Bloor JCC for two years.
+This was followed by a move to the National Council of Jewish Women.
+During this time fundraising continued towards the fulfillment of our goal of building a new synagogue in the northern part of the city, where many of our members were living.

-After an exhaustive search, many negotiations and our members’ financial support we were able to build our current building on Danby Avenue.
+After an exhaustive search, many negotiations and our members’ financial support, Petah Tikva was able to build the current building on Danby Avenue.
 Many members worked tirelessly and selflessly toward the fulfillment of this dream – our own synagogue!